prebala123/chip-design/index.md

 These analyses reveal how routing resources are utilized across the design, identifying patterns and outliers.
 Most of the Superblue chips have a small fraction of regions with sizable demand; these regions have disproportionately large routing load, which makes them an important target for future machine learning models.

+<p> <a name="explanation"> </a> </p>

-# Explanation <a name="explanation"></a>
+# Explanation

 Interpreting the GNN’s predictions is difficult.
 What features are driving the model’s demand prediction?

 ## Ablation Study

-First we wanted to determine the relative feature importances of each feature in the model in order to better understand how the DE-HNN model is making predictions and include some explainability in the process.
-One way we attempted this is by training a model with one feature removed at a time using both the DE-HNN and a Random Forest in order to see how much the loss increased, then ranking the features by their impact on the model.
+We wanted to determine the relative importances of each feature in the model to better understand how the DE-HNN model is making predictions.
+We first implement an ablation study.
+By inspecting the model’s performance by dropping one feature at a time, we can rank the features by their impact on the model.

 The features that we work with are
 - Cell type - the type of logic gate that the instance is